xdmushui/partner-center-sdk/develop/partner-center-webhook-events.md

 This event is raised when the specified subscription changes.
 A Subscription Updated event is generated when there is an internal change in addition to when changes are made through the Partner Center API.

+>[!NOTE]
-**Note** There is a delay of up to 48 hours between the time a subscription changes and when the Subscription Updated event is triggered.
+>There is a delay of up to 48 hours between the time a subscription changes and when the Subscription Updated event is triggered.

 **Properties**